hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 activate event it delays other service worker events.
 This method takes something that resolves to a promsie.
 If you don't want to wait for a promsie to resolve you can leave it out.

-But a promise to what?
-Before answering, let's take a detour and talk about debugging.